aic-factcheck/fever-cs-dataset/README.md

-# Scripts to opbtain the Czech Fever dataset
+# Scripts to obtain the Czech Wiki & Fever dataset
 ## Building data from scratch
 Basic usage:
 ```